 You will need a Windows user account with Administrator privileges to install or run Titan Simulator.
-From v12, to run the Titan Simulator an AvoKey Simulator dongle must be connected, or a T1/T2 device.
+From v12, to run the Titan Simulator an Editor AvoKey must be connected, or a T1/T2 device.

 See minimum PC specifications (Section 5.1.4) for details of the PC requirements.